Cymuned

-Cymuned (translated in English as "community", /cy/) was a Welsh communities pressure group.
-Established in 2001, the group campaigned on behalf of local communities in Wales, particularly (but not exclusively) Welsh-speaking and rural ones, which it perceived to be under threat due to demographic change.
+Cymuned (translated in English as "community", /cy/) was a Welsh communities direct action pressure group.
+The group was established on 11 July 2001 at a conference held at Mynytho Memorial Hall, hosted by Simon Brooks and Twm Morys, along with Plaid Cymru Gwynedd councillor Seimon Glyn.
+It campaigned on behalf of local communities in Wales, particularly (but not exclusively) Welsh-speaking and rural ones, which it perceived to be under threat due to demographic change.
+The organisation has been characterised as Welsh nationalist, and critics have accused its rhetoric as being anti-English in nature, although this has been disputed.